 The most important aspects when refurbishing or finishing your floors is the type of finish you are using and the overall quality.
-Your go-to product is Polyurethane.
-In the following article, we will advise what the best oil-based and water-based Polyurethanes are for floors and give you the guidelines on how to refurbish your floors using Polyurethanes.
+Your go-to product is polyurethane.
+In the following article, we will advise on what the best oil-based and water-based polyurethanes are for floors and give you the guidelines on how to refurbish your floors using polyurethanes.

 - 1 Should You Use Oil-Based or Water-Based Polyurethanes